 Our Grow Local working group is currently developing three projects as pilots for expansion into a wider network of community food resilience projects.
 Please get in touch if any of these initiatives could be a part of your community resilience strategy.

-The aims of the seed bank are:
+The aims of the Shropshire Rural Seed Bank Network are:

-to share knowledge of seed saving, growing and seed sovereignty
+to share knowledge of seed saving, growing and seed sovereignty across the County

-to support the species genetic diversity of seed stock outside of corporate ownership and by saving seed and returning it to the seed bank for others
+to support the species genetic diversity of seed stock outside of corporate ownership

 to build community resilience in the face of climate change and food system shocks